Salah856/AWS_WhitePapers_Summary/AWS Key Management Service Best Practices.md

 By selecting this option when you create your parameter, the Systems Manager encrypts that value when it’s passed into a command and decrypts it when processing it on the managed instance.
 The encryption is handled by AWS KMS and can be either a default KMS key for the Systems Manager or you can specify a specific CMK per parameter.

+### Enforcing Data at Rest Encryption within AWS Services

+Your organization might require the encryption of all data that meets a specific classification.
+Depending on the specific service, you can enforce data encryption policies through preventative or detective controls.
+For some services like Amazon S3, a policy can prevent storing unencrypted data.
+For other services, the most efficient mechanism is to monitor the creation of storage resources and check whether encryption is enabled appropriately.
+In the event that unencrypted storage is created, you have a number of possible responses ranging from deleting the storage resource to notifying an administrator.

 ### Conclusion